 My name is Igor Ljubuncic.
 I'm more or less 36 of age, married with no known offspring.
-Since 2008, I am employed as the Linux Systems Expert / Systems Programmer in one of the largest IT companies in the world, working on developing new Linux-based solutions, optimizing the kernel and hacking the living daylights out of Linux.
+I work as the OS Architect with an engineering computing team in one of the largest IT companies in the world, working on developing new Linux-based solutions, optimizing the kernel and hacking the living daylights out of Linux.
 Before that, I was a tech lead of a team developing new, innovative solutions for high-performance computing environments.
 All the while, I continue being a Systems Expert and System Programmer and such.
 All of this used to be my hobby, but since 2008, it's a paying job.
 What can be more satisfying than that?

 From 2004 until 2008, I used to earn my bread by working as a physicist in the medical imaging industry.
 My work expertise focused on problem solving and algorithm development.
 To this end, I used Matlab extensively, mainly for signal and image processing.
 Furthermore, I'm certified in several major engineering methodologies, including MEDIC Six Sigma Green Belt, Design of Experiment, and Statistical Engineering.

 I also happen to write books, including high fantasy and technical work on Linux; mutually inclusive.

-For more awesome, please see my open-source stuff and publications further down.
+For more awesome, please see my open-source stuff, publications and patents further down.

 For the complete list of my IT-related certification, hop yonder please.